SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 In this example,
 accessing ``logger.max`` is a possible suspension point.
-Because the actor allows only one task at a time to access to its mutable state, if code from another task is already interacting with the logger, this code suspends while it waits to access the property.
+Because the actor allows only one task at a time to access its mutable state, if code from another task is already interacting with the logger, this code suspends while it waits to access the property.